galette/galettedoc/source/usermanual/configuration.rst

 Defaults are provided, but you can change them.

-.. note:: It is important to note that those textes contain variables - of the ``{VARIABLE}`` form - that will be replaced automatically on sending.
-Be carefull to not forget any of those, that could cause sending issues.
+.. note:: It is important to note that those texts contain variables - of the ``{VARIABLE}`` form - that will be replaced automatically on sending.
+Be careful not to forget any of those, that could cause sending issues.

 .. image:: ../_styles/static/images/usermanual/edit_mails.png
    :scale: 50%